pirmoradian/retina/README.md

 # Spike train analysis

 Analyzing spike trains of ganglion cells recorded from mouse retina using a high-density multi-electrode array with 4096 electrodes.
-These codes were partly used for analysis of our [publication](Hilgen et al. - 2017 - Scientific Reports.pdf).
+These codes were partly used for analysis of our [publication](https://github.com/pirmoradian/retina/blob/master/Hilgen%20et%20al.%20-%202017%20-%20Scientific%20Reports.pdf).

 ## Code description

 * firingrate.ipynb: Computing firing rates of ganglion cells, including PSTH and raster plots
-* sta.ipynb: analyzing spike-triggered average of ganglion cells
+* sta.ipynb: Computing the spike-triggered average of ganglion cells

 ## Developer